Unimodal Measurable Pseudo-Anosov Maps

-The first simplification is to restrict attention to a subset of $\pA(S^2)$ and to consider only pseudo-Anosov maps of the sphere which occur as representatives in the isotopy class of Smale's horseshoe map relative to one of its periodic orbits.
-If we denote this set by $\HS$, we can pose the same questions as above.
-What kind of set is $\HS$?
-How does it sit inside the set of all homeomorphisms of $S$?
+At this point some questions arise naturally.
+What kind of set is $\pA(S)$?
+How does it sit inside the set~$\Homeo(S)$ of all homeomorphisms of $S$?
 Can we complete it somehow, and what sort of maps would be necessary to do this?